 Knock out any fire blocks between the wall studs.
 Use a reciprocating saw to cut through all of the wall studs except the studs at the very ends of the wall.
 Start by cutting a few inches from the floor.
 Twist the studs out of the top plate of the wall studs.
-Use a sledge hammer to knock the shorter pieces from the floor plate of the studs.
+Use a hammer claw bar to knock the shorter pieces from the floor plate of the studs.
 Pull out any nails that remain.

 Step 6 – Cut Top and Floor Plate from Framing

 Cut the top plate and floor plate flush with the adjoining walls.
 Make sure that you do not cut through the floor when cutting the bottom floor plate.
 Remove the boards and nails.